Don’t Fall into Self-Directed Leadership Development Traps

-Why?
+There are some strong reasons to choose self-directed leadership development.
 It’s easy to deploy.
 People can do it when it’s convenient for them.
-And they can pursue exactly the topics that are of value to them.
+And they can pursue exactly the topics that they find valuable.

-It’s just as it sounds: learning where an individual takes responsibility for their own learning.
+Let’s start with a definition.
+Just like it sounds, self-directed learning happens when an individual takes responsibility for their own learning.
 They decide what they need to learn, set their own learning goals, and choose which learning resources and strategies will work best for them.
-Above all, they create their own plan for learning.
-They are also completely in charge of carrying it out.
+Above all, they create their learning plan and take charge of carrying it out.

-Already you can likely see the big danger: People simply won’t do it.
-And that’s the number-one problem with self-directed leadership development.
-Leaders (even highly motivated learners) are busy.
-And it can be tough for them to make the time for development when they already have a crushing to-do list.
+Already you can likely see the danger: People may not do it.
+That’s the number-one problem with self-directed leadership development.
+Even highly motivated learners are busy.
+And it can be tough for them to make time for development when they already have a crushing to-do list.

 For most companies, the reaction to self-directed learning has been mixed.
 In our Global Leadership Forecast 2021, about 24% of learners said they wanted more access to self-directed learning through online learning libraries.
-Meanwhile, 39% said they wanted more formal training.
+Meanwhile, 39% said they wanted more formal training such as a workshop.

 So is it possible to use self-directed leadership development effectively?
 Yes, but with some caveats.

 How the company sets up and supports learners in a self-directed leadership development program has a major impact.
 Here are six key factors that influence success: